VCoder87/Farm_Fusion/README.md

 ### 🌿 3.
 Intercropping Recommendation
 Suggests optimal crop combinations for sustainable and profitable farming.
-**Dataset:** *AI-generated synthetic data* (created for project purposes)
+**Dataset:** *AI-generated synthetic data* (created for project demonstration)

 ### 💬 4.
 FarmChat (Chatbot)
 An interactive chatbot that provides real-time agricultural assistance to farmers.

 ### 👨‍🌾 5.
 FarmCom (Farmer Community)
-A community-driven forum for farmers to exchange ideas and share experiences.
+A dedicated community where farmers can share knowledge, experiences, and discuss cultivation methods.

 ---